NickGrunert/master-thesis/modules/03_truth_compare.typ

     == Metrics

-    The original structure of this section was designed to prioritize the presentation of theoretical explanations prior to the combination and explanation of the results.
+    Originally, this section first presented all theoretical explanations, before combining their respective experimentation results together to create a final evaluation.
     However, this approach was deemed impractical, as each approach was thoroughly considered and evaluated before conducting a comprehensive analysis of the results.
-    Each subsequent approach was developed by incorporating the insights from the preceding approach and making attempts to enhance it based on the outcomes of the earlier approaches.
+    Each subsequent approach has been developed by incorporating the lessons learned from the results of the previous approaches and striving to improve upon them.
     Therefore, the ensuing sections are devoted to the following: an exposition of the metrics by which the algorithm was evaluated; the presentation of example results; and a direct discussion of the lessons learned.

     The example images employed in the ensuing sections are all drawn from the same three example houses.